nishimaru30/nishimaru30.github.io/_pages/about.md

----
-permalink: /
-title: "🙋🏻‍♀️ Hello!
-I'm Nishi"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 👩🏻‍🔬 I'm an incoming Marie Skłodowska-Curie Doctoral Fellow in the CATALOOP network, where I’ll be exploring the intersection of digital chemistry, chemical automation, and data-driven discovery.

 🧠 My research interests lie in developing predictive models for chemical phenomena, automating workflows in computational chemistry, and analyzing large datasets to uncover new insights.